 The Anglo-Saxon went even farther when he came into possession of the land.
 There is not a valley in Northern or Eastern Arizona that has not its tale of prospectors ambushed by the Apache.
 Yet, step by step, the Apache were driven back.
-Following the prospector and the miner, came the trader, the cattle rancher, the farmer, the home seeker, until Arizona’s civilization, based upon the mine, is as sound and as modern as is that of much older commonwealths.
+Following the prospector and the miner came the trader, the cattle rancher, the farmer, the home seeker, until Arizona’s civilization, based upon the mine, is as sound and as modern as is that of much older commonwealths.
 No longer is mining the only industry, but it is still the chief.
 It is well that it is so, for the dollar from under the ground is a new dollar and a whole dollar.
-The bright golden bar from the assayer’s den in the stamp mill means so many more actual dollars added to the money in circulation; every drop of the fiery stream from the converter’s lip, means just so much more permanent wealth brought into being for the good and use of mankind.
+The bright golden bar from the assayer’s den in the stamp mill means so many more actual dollars added to the money in circulation; every drop of the fiery stream from the converter’s lip means just so much more permanent wealth brought into being for the good and use of mankind.
 And mining has passed the experimental stage.
 “Luck” counts for little in the business.
-Nearly every great fortune of the West has been made in mining, and nearly every fortune, has been made by men of good, hard horse sense, who went in on their judgment and not on their hopes and enthusiasm.
+Nearly every great fortune of the West has been made in mining, and nearly every fortune has been made by men of good, hard horse sense, who went in on their judgment and not on their hopes and enthusiasm.

 Optimists Of The Hills

-The prospector of old was a man sustained by a boundless faith and never-quenched hope.
-In reality, he was a gambler of the most pronounced type; every hill held for him the chance of a bonanza, and no rocky point was passed without an investigating tap from his hammer; every iron-stained dyke had to be sampled in his gold pan.
+The prospector of old was a man sustained by boundless faith and never-quenched hope.
+In reality, he was a gambler of the most pronounced type; every hill held for him the chance of a bonanza, and no rocky point was passed without an investigating tap from his hammer; every iron-stained dike had to be sampled in his gold pan.

 All through the hills of Arizona are to be found the monuments left by these prospectors, where they first located and then tested claims that were worthless in nearly every instance.
 They were looking for sudden riches, and failed to understand the philosophy of the latter-day miner, worked out by hard experience, that mining, after all, is a manufacturing industry, and that the greatest profits are not found in rich pockets of silver and gold, but in the percentage of income over expense that can be gained by the working of large quantities of ore of fairly uniform grade, handled almost mechanically and under the most economical conditions.

-The prospector’s life was rough, and yet not particularly laborious; he drifted through the hills on trips that were limited only by the quantity of grub he carried or could command.
+The prospector’s life was rough and yet not particularly laborious; he drifted through the hills on trips that were limited only by the quantity of grub he carried or could command.
 As a rule, he slept out in the open, whatever the weather, and his diet was based unendingly upon bacon and black coffee, with sourdough or baking powder bread on the side.
 Tobacco, of course, was an absolutely essential feature of his ration.
-When the trip was up and his locations had been recorded, rarely did the professional prospector ever work upon the mines he had found.
+When the trip was up, and his locations had been recorded, rarely did the professional prospector ever work upon the mines he had found.
 If the find proved good, he sold out for some modest sum, which he often spent quickly.
-Then, it was back again to the hills with the same old burro, living a life which he would not have exchanged for any other.
+Then, it was back again to the hills with the same old burro, living a life he would not have exchanged for any other.

-A very different type was the miner who did occasional prospecting, usually when he was out of work or when he got tired of the darkness underground and wanted a trip into the hills in communion with the face of Nature, instead of her heart.
+A very different type was the miner who did occasional prospecting, usually when he was out of work or when he got tired of the darkness underground and wanted a trip into the hills in communion with the face of Nature instead of her heart.
 A man of this sort usually paid his own way and held fast to anything good that he found.
-Not necessarily of higher type than the professional hunter of mines, he was of more substantial character and in hundreds of instances graduated into the class of mine-owning capitalists and became one of the leading citizens of his locality.
+Not necessarily of a higher type than the professional hunter of mines, he was of more substantial character and in hundreds of instances graduated into the class of mine-owning capitalists and became one of the leading citizens of his locality.